 Per Public Law 115-48-Section 107, the VA is required to calculate the Monthly Housing Allowance (MHA) under the Post-9/11 GI Bill® based on the location zip code where the student physically attends the majority of their classes.

 MHA will no longer be based on the “Institution” location of the school where the individual is enrolled.
-This means, for example, that students pursuing a degree at Los Medanos College but taking a majority of the courses at a Sacramento college may receive a different MHA than a student taking a majority of their courses at the LMC Pittsburg or Brentwood campuses.
-The MHA is based on the military Basic Allowance for Housing (BAH) at the E-5 with Dependents rate.
+For example, a student pursuing a degree at Los Medanos College but taking a majority of their courses at Sacramento City College may receive a different MHA than a student taking a majority of their courses at the LMC Pittsburg or Brentwood campuses.
+The MHA is based on the military Basic Allowance for Housing (BAH) at the E-5 with dependents rate.
 The zip code for LMC is 94565.
 The BAH Calculator can be found here: http://www.defensetravel.dod.mil/site/bahCalc.cfm

 The Post-9/11 GI Bill® also offers some service members the opportunity to transfer their GI Bill® to dependents.

 - You served at least 90 days on active duty (either all at once or with breaks in service) on or after 09/11/01, or